 Central Region commercial lingcod harvests have primarily occurred in the North Gulf District of the Cook Inlet Area and PWS.
-Lingcod harvests in 2017 totaled 22.1 mt in Cook Inlet Area, over twice the 2016 harvest due to a significant increase in effort in the directed fishery.
-In PWS, lingcod harvest in 2017 was 6.2 mt in PWS, similar to harvest in 2016.
-Approximately 92% of the lingcod harvest from Cook Inlet Area resulted from participation in the directed lingcod jig fishery.
-Cook Inlet harvest increased more than seven-fold from 2015 to 2017; vessels fishing in the directed fishery typically participated concurrently in the directed rockfish, which also had an increase in harvest and effort in recent years.
-In PWS, approximately 91% of lingcod harvest was from directed longline effort.
-In both areas, the remaining harvest resulted from bycatch to other directed (primarily halibut) longline fisheries and in PWS.
-Cook Inlet and PWS area fisheries remained open through December 31 (Contact Jan Rumble).
+Lingcod harvests in 2018 totaled 22.4 mt in Cook Inlet Area, similar to the harvest in 2017.
+In PWS, lingcod harvest in 2018 was 13.4 mt in PWS, more than twice the harvest in 2017, 9 more longline vessels made lingcod landings in 2018 compared to 2017.
+Approximately 88% of the lingcod harvest from Cook Inlet Area resulted from participation in the directed lingcod jig fishery.
+Cook Inlet Area harvest increased more than seven-fold from 2015 to 2017 and remained steady in 2018; vessels fishing in the directed lingcod fishery typically participated concurrently in the directed rockfish fishery, which also had an increase in harvest and effort in recent years.
+In PWS, 61% of lingcod harvest was from longline effort and 38% of the total lingcod was harvested with jig gear, with 8.5 mt harvested in the directed fishery.
+In both areas, the remaining harvest resulted from bycatch to other directed (primarily halibut) longline fisheries.
+PWS area fisheries remained open through December 31 however, in Cook Inlet Area, the fishery closed November 11 when the GHL was achieved, the first time since 2006 (Contact Jan Rumble).

-In the Westward Region, no directed lingcod effort occurred during 2017.
+In the Westward Region, no directed lingcod effort occurred during 2018.
 All lingcod were harvested incidental to other federal and state managed groundfish fisheries.
-The 2017 harvest totaled 11 mt in the Kodiak Area and <1 mt in the Chignik and South Alaska Peninsula areas combined.
+The 2018 harvest totaled 20 mt in the Kodiak Area and <1 mt in the Chignik, South Alaska Peninsula, and Aleutian Islands - Bering Sea areas combined.

-Sport lingcod harvest estimates from the SWHS for 2016 (the most recent year available) were 12,107 lingcod in Southeast Alaska and 13,506 lingcod in Southcentral Alaska.
-The average estimated annual harvest for the recent five-year period (2012-2016) was 13,050 fish in Southeast Alaska and 17,530 fish in Southcentral Alaska.
+Sport lingcod harvest estimates from the SWHS for 2017 (the most recent year available) were 11,427 lingcod in Southeast Alaska and 10,831 lingcod in Southcentral Alaska.
+The average estimated annual harvest for the recent five-year period (2013-2017) was 12,792 fish in Southeast Alaska and 15,618 fish in Southcentral Alaska.